eclipse-ecal/ecal/doc/rst/getting_started/howto/setup/cpp.rst

 Furthermore, the ``eCAL::core`` target needs to be linked in order to be able to create binary publishers and subscribers.

-The CMakeLists.txt looks as follows:
+The :file:`CMakeLists.txt` looks as follows:

 .. literalinclude:: /source_code_samples/cmake/binary/CMakeLists.txt
     :language: cmake